airr-community/ogrdb_contrib/README.md

 1. **Prepare Upload File**: Populate `sequence_upload.csv` with allele details

-Make a copy of the provided template `sequence_upload_blank.csv`.
+Make a copy of the provided template `templates/sequence_upload_blank.csv`.
 Create a row in the upload file for each allele to be submitted.
 Then fill in the following fields for each allele (definitions are provided in the table below):

 For all alleles:
 - `gene_label`